dawc17/neas-nettbutikk/README.md

 # Project has been completed.
-No further updates will be commited!!!
+No further updates will be commited!!!!

 ## E-commerce website commissioned by Neas
 Neas is an electricity and TV provider in Møre og Romsdal, Norway.
 [Their official website is here.](https://neas.no/)